-Garlic's fame in the world of health is most attributed to the chemically-defined garlic derivative allicin, an alkaloid thiosulphinate molecule identified as diallyl-dithiosulfinate.
-As in all plants, the natural levels of such active compounds may vary depending on the environmental conditions.
+Garlic's fame in the world of health is mostly attributed to the chemically-defined garlic derivative allicin, an alkaloid thiosulphinate molecule identified as diallyldithiosulphinate.

+As in all plants, the natural levels of such active compound may vary depending on the environmental conditions.
 Selection of thiosulphinate-rich cloves is therefore crucial to the production of Excential Alliin Plus.

 Allicin's volatility causes practical and logistic constraints for effective use in animal feed.
 Nature itself has found the best way to conserve the full effects of garlic active molecules by storing a precursor molecule and an activator but not allicin as such.

 Activated by the alliinase enzyme, allicin's precursor molecule alliin transforms into allicin when the right conditions are met.
 While both alliin and alliinase are present in the garlic cloves, they are present in separate compartments.
-Allicin is formed only when alliin and alliinase get in contact through mastication or processing of the garlic clove.
-Thus, preserving the integrity of their compartments by freeze-drying before milling is essential.
-Without this protection, the most powerful effects of the garlic molecules would easily be lost during storage and processing.
+Allicin is formed only

-Garlic and cinnamon, an optimal team for multiple targets
+Garlic and cinnamon: an optimal team for multiple targets